Blood chit: United States Armed Forces

 When the U.S. officially entered World War II in December 1941, flight crew survival kits included blood chits printed in 50 different languages that sported an American flag and promised a reward for a safe return of a pilot.
 The kit might also include gifts like gold coins, maps or sewing needles.
 Many U.S. flight crews that flew over Asia had their "blood chit" sewn to the back of their flight jackets.
 Some units added the blood chit to the crew's flight suits while other units gave the blood chit out only for specific flights.
 Currently, blood chits are a product of the Joint Personnel Recovery Agency.
 These recent government-issue items are a small sheet of Tyvek material with an American flag and a statement in several languages indicating that the U.S. will reward anyone assisting the bearer to safety.
 They constitute a written promise of the US Government.
-Retired General Norman Schwarzkopf recounted that the CENTCOM Judge Advocate General during the Gulf War forward his approval for US pilots to carry such a chit.
+Retired General Norman Schwarzkopf recounted that the CENTCOM Judge Advocate General during the Gulf War forwarded his approval for US pilots to carry such a chit.